 We achieve immediate, tangible, and visible results in the lives of the youth, while at the same time affecting long-term changes in the classroom and in their communities.
 Through the MOT programmes, the youth is empowered with courage, resilience and life skills to make the right life choices for them to develop to their full potential and become leaders and positive role models in their communities.

 MOT South Africa is a registered Public Benefit Organisation (PBO No. 930 028 579) and Non-profit Organisation (NPO No: 078-690).

 MOT has become the foundation for life-skills education at Technical and Vocational Education and Training (TVET) colleges in the Western Cape and Eastern Cape and in high schools.
 The programme targets youth between the ages of 12 and 25 years.
 Sustained expansion will see the implementation of the MOT programmes at TVET colleges and high schools throughout South Africa.

-The MOT programme for youth between the ages of 12 and 16 years, consists of 15 sessions as part of the junior phase programme and the programme for youth between 16 and 25 years, consists of 9 sessions for the senior phase programme.
-Both these programmes are presented over a three-year period, which contributes to the successful outcomes of these programmes.
+The MOT programme for youth between the ages of 12 and 16 years, consists of 15 sessions as part of the robust youth 12 -16 programme and the programme for robust youth between 16 and 25 years, consists of 9 sessions.
+Both these programmes are presented over a three-year period, which contributes to the successful and sustainable outcomes of these programmes.

 The development of the MOT programmes is based on Albert Bandura’s Social Learning and Self-efficacy Theories, Urie Bronfenbrenner’s Ecological Systems Theory, as well as Alan Carr’s six human strengths, of which courage in particular is regarded as pivotal to human well-being, progress and development.